Xilinx/mlir-aie/programming_examples/basic/passthrough_pykernel/README.md

 1. `test.py`: This Python code is a testbench for the Passthrough Kernel design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
 After executing, the script verifies the memcpy results and optionally outputs trace data.

+1. `passthrough_pykernel.ipynb`: This notebook contains the design (which is duplicated from `aie2.py`) and test code (which is duplicated from `test.py`) for an alternate way of interacting with the example.

 ## Design Overview

 <img align="right" width="300" height="300" src="../../../programming_guide/assets/passthrough_simple.svg">